Fields of Application

 Ongoing and future clinical trials will further clarify the therapeutic and nutraceutical applications of enteric-delivered bicarbonate.

-Enteric-coated bicarbonate & GI tolerability / PK
+Enteric-coated bicarbonate & GI tolerability / pharmacokinetics

 Ergogenic effects of sodium bicarbonate (standard formulations)